nasa-jpl/osr-rover-code/setup/rover_bringup.md

 testing phases.
 This will help you more easily debug any issues with your code.**

-Once you have fully tested the robot and made sure that everything is running correctly by starting the rover code manually via `roslaunch osr bringup osr.launch`, enable the startup service on the robot with the command below:
+Once you have fully tested the robot and made sure that everything is running correctly by starting the rover code manually via `ros2 launch osr_bringup osr_launch.py`, enable the startup service on the robot with the command below:
 ```
 sudo systemctl enable osr startup.service
 ```